rubyonjets/jets/README.md

 ## What is Jets?

-Jets is a Lambda Framework that allows you to create serverless applications with ruby.
-It includes everything required to build a application and deploy it to AWS Lambda.
+Jets is an AWS Lambda Framework that allows you to create serverless applications with ruby.
+It includes everything required to build an application and deploy it to AWS Lambda.
 It also can be used as a cost-effective worker system.
 For example, it can be used to write serverless "cron" jobs.

 It is key to conceptually understand AWS Lambda and API Gateway to understand Jets.
-Jets maps your code to Lambda functions and API Gatway.
+Jets maps your code to Lambda functions and API Gateway resources.

 * **AWS Lambda** is Functions as a Service.
 It allows you to upload and run functions without worrying about the underlying infrastructure.
-* **API Gateway** is a routing layer for Lambda.
+* **API Gateway** is the routing layer for Lambda.
 You can use it to route REST URL endpoints to your Lambda functions.

 ## How It Works

-With Jets, you focus on your business logic and Jet's does the mechanical work.
-You write controllers, workers and functions and Jets automatically wire these up to Lambda and API Gateway for you.
+With Jets, you focus on your business logic and Jets does the mundane work.
+You write controllers, workers and functions and Jets automatically uploads this to Lambda and API Gateway for you.

-### What is a Jets controller?
+### Jets Controllers

-A Jets controller handles a web request and rendering a response back to the user.
+A Jets controller handles a web request and renders a response back to the user.
 Here's an example

 `app/controllers/posts_controller.rb`: